MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ## Step 3: Configure and publish Power BI dashboard

-The Return to the Workplace solution has three Power BI dashboards, one for executive leadership, one for the facility managers, and one for the case managers.
+The Return to the Workplace solution has two Power BI dashboards, one for executive leadership and one for the facility managers.

-1. Go to Microsoft AppSource (TODO: Link to be available soon) to install the **Return to the Workplace solution**.
-Open the **Return to the Workplace – Leadership** dashboard.
+1. Go to Microsoft AppSource ([executive leadership](https://aka.ms/rtw-leadershippbi) and [facility manager](https://aka.ms/rtw-facilitypbi)) to install the **Return to the Workplace solution**.
+Then open the **Return to the Workplace – Leadership** and **Return to the Workplace - Facility Manager** dashboard in Power BI service or desktop.

    > [!div class="mx-imgBorder"]
    > ![Open dashboards](media/deploy-pbi-dashboard-view.png "Open dashboards")

-2. In Power BI service or Power BI desktop, select **Transform data** and select **Edit Parameters**.
+2. After opening, select **Transform data** and select **Edit Parameters**.

    > [!div class="mx-imgBorder"]
    > ![Transform data](media/deploy-pbi.png "Transform data")